osteele/speech-provider/README.md

 - Typesafe API with TypeScript support
 - Simple voice selection by language
 - Event listeners for speech start and end events
-- Automatic caching of Eleven Labs API responses to reduce API calls
+- Efficient caching of Eleven Labs API responses using the browser's Cache API
 - Configurable cache duration for Eleven Labs responses

 ## Used In